FrankLawrence/Obsidian-Vault/University/Network Security/Border Gateway Protocol Security.md

 	- ASes may still prioritize specific routes that do implement BGPsec, although it may lead to loss in performance

 > [!error] Problems of BGPsec deployment
-> Unless security is priority, deployment remains large, and effects of limited implementation are minor
+> Unless security is priority, deployment remains large, and effects of limited implementation are minor.
 > Deployment challenges:
 > - different message format
 > - complete, accurate registries